piersharding/moodle-tool_uploadcourse/README.txt

 Enrolment method field 'enrolperiod' must be in seconds.
 If this is supplied then enrolenddate will be calculated as enrolstartdate + enrolperiod.

 enrolperiod should be supplied in multiples of enrolment period measurements - 1 hour = 3600, 1 day = 86400 and so on.
+OR - you can pass a text string that php strtotime() can recognise eg: '2 weeks' or '10 days'

 Enrolment Method Role
 =====================